SemiOccam: A Robust Semi-Supervised Image Recognition Network Using Sparse Labels: Experiments

 \subsection{Comparison with State-of-the-art Methods}

 \paragraph{Results on CIFAR-10.} We show the benchmark results on CIFAR-10 in Table \ref{tab:cifar10_results}.
-Our method achieves competitive performance compared with state-of-the-art methods, including FixMatch, UDA, and ReMixMatch.
+Our method achieves competitive performance compared with state-of-the-art methods, including FlexMatch~\cite{zhang_flexmatch_2021}, SequenceMatch~\cite{Nguyen_2024_SequenceMatch} and EPASS~\cite{Nguyen_2024_epass}.
 It can be clearly seen that our method consistently outperforms other methods under all settings.

 \paragraph{Results on CleanSTL-10.} In Table \ref{tab:stl10_results}, we present the performance on CleanSTL-10.
 Our method achieves state-of-the-art performance, outperforming other methods by a large margin.
 Our method achieves the best performance in all three settings, demonstrating the effectiveness of our proposed method.
 Compared to SequenceMatch in \citeyear{Nguyen_2024_SequenceMatch}, our SemiOccam achieves +10.88\%, +8.35\%, and +1.41\% on 40-label, 250-label, and 1000-label settings, respectively.